eloqdata/eloq-website/website/eloqkv/prerequisite.md

 cat .ssh/id_rsa.pub >> .ssh/authorized_keys
 ```

-5. Configure SSH mutual trust between the control machine and the other EloqKV machines.
+5. Configure SSH mutual trust between the control machine and the server machines.
 Replace 10.0.0.1 with the IP address of your target machine, and enter the `eloq` user password for the target machine when prompted.
 Once the command is executed, SSH mutual trust will be established.
 Repeat this process for each EloqKV machine.

 ```
 ssh-copy-id -i ~/.ssh/id_rsa.pub 10.0.0.1